 Too thick?
 Add 1/4 cup non-dairy milk.

 Too thin?
 Simmer on the stove until desired consistency is reached.
+You can also add 1 tbsp of arrowroot starch mixed with 1 tablespoon water.

 Use fresh or frozen broccoli or cauliflower.
 Be sure to break up any broccoli florets into small, bite size pieces.